Rstayers/DriveCV/README.md

 This application analyzes dashcam footage to identify other vehicles, road lanes, and relevant road signs in real-time using Computer Vision algorithms and techniques.
 It should be able to accuractely perform in many environments and scene conditions.

 ## Dataset
-For this project, I am choosing to use [http://bdd-data.berkeley.edu/download.html](Berkely's DeepDrive dataset) (BDD100K).
+For this project, I am choosing to use [Berkeley's DeepDrive Dataset](http://bdd-data.berkeley.edu/download.html) (BDD100K).
 I asked Claude Sonnet to produce five of the most used and modern datasets for training computer vision applications for autonomous vehicles, and the top two were [NuScenes](https://www.nuscenes.org/nuscenes) and DeepDrive.
 NuScenes is a multi-modal dataset with 3D annotated bounding boxes, but lacks the amount of data that DeepDrive contains.
 After talking to professor Schreirer, I have chosen to go with DeepDrive as it has more documented use.
 ## High-Level Structure